Starting Your Research

 See Robert C. Williams, The Historian's Toolbox: A Student's Guide to the Theory and Craft of History (M.E.
 Sharpe, 2007)

-Keyword searching our finding aids can be effective, but if you're struggling to find materials try asking yourself these questions:
+Keyword searching can be effective, but if you're struggling to find materials try asking yourself these questions:

 This site is maintained by Pollak Library.

 To report problems or comments with this site, please contact

 © California State University, Fullerton.
 All Rights Reserved.

 CSUF is committed to ensuring equal accessibility to our users.
 Let us know about any accessibility

 We'll do our best to improve things and get you the information you need.